rogerhutchings/github-batch/README.md

 #### Because sometimes, you just need to create a whole bunch of issues.

+Current version: 0.0.1 ([Changelog](CHANGELOG.md))

 Github Batch provides a batch interface for creating issues for Github repos.

-Current version: 0.0.1 ([Changelog](CHANGELOG.md))
+Currently, it can create issues singly; in the future, it will be able to create them by parsing textfiles, and from uploaded images.

 ## Requirements